pozm/jalos-is-cringe/README.md

-# jalos-is-cringe
+# Uranium
+A redwood prison gui supposed to fuck up the game
-jalos is like really retarded and cringe so im fucking him in the ass with this!
+> jalos is like really retarded and cringe so im fucking him in the ass with this!

 # script